missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 The reMarkable 2 is a sleek device with a metal spine.
 I thought it was a nice touch that they chose to match their bezel colour to the screen.

 The Supernote A5 X feels like a cheaper device.
 Supernote claims their screen "never breaks", so it may be a better choice for clumsier folks.
-Their screen might be a touch glossier then the reMarkable 2.
+Their screen might be a touch glossier than the reMarkable 2.
 The A5 X has a convenient "slidebar" along the right side of the screen, which can be swiped down to activate a toolbar and swiped up to force refresh the screen.

 Both devices are about the same size and weight, although Supernote offers a smaller version of their device, the [Supernote A6 X](https://www.supernote.com/#/product?type=SN-A6-X).